Skip to main content

 Common questions about this guide

 The Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) is a Florida state scholarship that provides education savings accounts (ESAs) to families of children with qualifying disabilities.
-The average award is around $10,000 per year.
+Award amounts depend on the child's needs matrix level: the average is around $10,000 at matrix levels 251-253, rising to roughly $22,000 at level 254 and $34,000 at level 255.
 Families can spend these funds on private school tuition, therapies, curriculum materials, tutoring, and other approved educational expenses.

 Students ages 3 through 22 (or until 12th grade graduation) with a qualifying diagnosis are eligible.
 Qualifying conditions include autism spectrum disorder, Down syndrome, cerebral palsy, intellectual disability, specific learning disabilities, speech or language impairment, hearing impairment, visual impairment, emotional or behavioral disability, and over 20 other conditions.
 Students need either an IEP or a diagnosis from a licensed physician or psychologist.